 Its dual speed settings offer a low speed of 400 and 1,500 RPM while the other set can give you 6,000 and 22,500 BPM.
 This kind of range makes this tool best suited for every type of drilling application.

 Pros: This tool can perform drilling and driving jobs with ease because of its hammer drill feature.
 It is designed to work on tough jobs such as drilling through wood, metal, masonry, and concrete.

 - Delivers 480 in. lbs. of maximum torque

-- Engineered with Makita’s Extreme Protection Technology (XPT)
+- Engineered with Makita’s Star Protection Computer Controls Technology

 - Astonishing battery life